Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 242.  ### Question242
 Which one is true about Design Patterns?

-- [x] Is a general, reusable solution to a commonly occurring problem within a given context in software design
+- [x] Is a general, reusable solution to a commonly occurring problem within a given context in Software design
 - [ ] Is a low-fidelity UI pattern that can be called sketch
 - [ ] Is a list of guidelines to design better UX for customers
 - [ ] Is a high-fidelity UI pattern that can be called prototype